whrgo/cpp-brawl/README.md

 I made my best to only use built in libraries
 # any questions?
 if you have any question, feel free to ask me in my [discord server](https://discord.gg/b2ejYcJjqA)

+an  opened issue will be deleted. you can only discuss/ask/report bugs in the discord server.